-Often times it will become important for people on the front line of sales (those both actually making your sales and/or those who are managing your sales people) to have a coach.
+Often times it will be important for people making your sales and those who are managing your sales people to have a coach.

-Typically, the sales person or manager being coached has been a good performer, however for whatever reason their success has stalled or you need them to take their performance to the next level.
-A coach in this case is someone who lives a “day-in-their-life”, and can spot opportunities for them to get back on a successful sales or management track or “leap frog” their current skills.
+Typically, the sales person or manager being coached has performed well but their success has stalled.
+Their coach is someone who lives a day-in-their-life, and can spot opportunities for them to get back on a successful sales or management track or improve their current skills.

-- Delivers the sales presentation (so the coach will actually ride with the sales person and attend calls on customers) using consultative sales and/or benefit selling techniques,
+Delivers the sales presentation using consultative sales and/or benefit selling techniques, so the coach will ride with the sales person and attend calls on customers

 - Completes necessary administration, and

-- At the end of the day, plans for the following day
+- Plans for the following day at the end of the day

-- Plans his/her day (what percent of the day is spent on each of the General Manager's activities = people, business, and organization?)
+- Plans their day: what percent of the day is spent on each of the General Manager's activities such as people, business, and organization?

-- Development Plans for each member of his/her team
+Creates Development Plans for each member of their team

-- Determines best practices and shares this knowledge with his/her sales team
+Determines best practices and shares this knowledge with their sales team

-Whether in business, sports, or the arts, most of us have experienced the benefit a good coach can mean to improving our performance.
-Consider providing this same benefit to some of the most critical members of your business: your Sales people and managers.
+Whether in business, sports, or the arts, most of us have experienced how a good coach can improve our performance.
+Consider providing the same benefit to some of the most critical members of your business: your Sales personnel.